OpenVPN Client Export Package¶

 - Automagic Multi-WAN DDNS Hostnames

-Similar to the previous option, but it uses the first Dynamic DNS entry it finds that matches the chosen destination.
+Similar to the previous option, but instead of using IP addresses it uses the first Dynamic DNS entry it finds which matches the chosen destination.

 - Installation Hostname